tiaaanlin/-Capstone-Project-/Report.md

   similar accidents next time, so as to reduce casualties.

 ## 1.2 Business Problem
   Traffic accident data can help to find out the causes of most traffic accidents, including weather, speed, road conditions and so on.
 The aim of the project is to use the data and build a model.
-When there gives some data, like weather, light condition, road condition, the model will classify the data, and make prediction about its possible damage: property damage or injured people.
+When there gives some data, like weather, light condition, road condition, the model will classify the data, and make prediction about its possible damage: property damage or injury.(i.e class 1 or class 2)
  # 2.Data section

  ## 2.1 Data sourse